 One of the pillars of British comedy and a considered by many to be a national treasure, Stephen Fry is also a successful actor, playwright, poet, television presenter, journalist, best-selling writer and an accomplished director.

-Stephen has brought Harry Potter to life for millions having voiced all seven of JK Rowling’s books for audio-book listeners, lifted a taboo with a TV series on depression and traced his roots in the BBC’s hugely popular ancestry programme Who Do You Think You Are?
+As a narrator, Stephen Fry has brought Harry Potter to life for millions of people, having voiced all of JK Rowling’s books for audio-book listeners, lifted a taboo with a TV series on depression and traced his roots in the BBC’s hugely popular ancestry programme Who Do You Think You Are?
 He has also become television’s most polished awards host and a favourite guest on countless panel shows.

 As a proudly out gay man, the award-winning Out There, documenting the lives of lesbian, bisexual gay and transgender people around the world is part of Stepehn’s thirty year advocacy of the rights of the LGBT community.

 As well as his work in television, he has contributed columns and articles for newspapers and magazines appears frequently on radio, reads for voice-overs and has written four novels and three volumes of autobiography, Moab Is My Washpot,The Fry Chronicles and More Fool Me.
 His latest book,Mythos, Stephen's unique retelling of the Greek myths was published in November 2017.